Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 ## Skills

-This section should be a very brief summary of your familiarity with different tools, and basically is consisted of keywords.
+This section should be a very brief summary of your familiarity with different tools, and is basically consisted of keywords.
 Do not bother putting soft skills, as employers already expect you to have them and they should be implicit in your points (e.g. no "good at time management, hardworking, fast learner, team player").

 * Languages - Programming languages you are familiar with.

-* Tools - This could be "technologies" or "libraries" or "frameworks"; essentially all the tools you are familiar with (e.g. "Git").
+* Tools - This could be "technologies" or "libraries" or "frameworks", essentially all the tools you are familiar with (e.g. "Git").

 If you're applying for jobs in the government or in a foreign country then it may be useful to list the relevant human languages you know (e.g. "French").
 Won't be useful most of the time.

+A summary of qualifications (using sentences to describe your skills and what you did) is a waste of space and words.
+There is no need for a table of contents for a single page.

 ## Experience